asynkron/gam-web/src/docs/Durability.md

 # Message Delivery Reliability

-ProtoAct helps you build reliable applications which make use of multiple processor cores in one machine (“scaling up”) or distributed across a computer network (“scaling out”).
+Proto.Actor helps you build reliable applications which make use of multiple processor cores in one machine (“scaling up”) or distributed across a computer network (“scaling out”).
 The key abstraction to make this work is that all interactions between your code units—actors—happen via message passing, which is why the